 Government of Canada

-Every Public Service job within the Federal Government will be advertised, either internally to Federal employees, or externally to the public, using what is called the Statement of Merit Criteria.
-This is the document that will accompany the job application, and will include all of the information that will be assessed during the selection process.
+Every Public Service job within the Federal Government will be advertised, either internally to Federal employees, or externally to the public, using merit criteria, and will include all of the information that will be assessed during the selection process.

-If something is on the Statement of Merit Criteria, it will have to be assessed, either through your resume, a testing process or an interview.
+Whatever criteria is on the job poster, it will have to be assessed, either through your resume, a testing process or an interview.
 Some criteria will also be assessed during the reference checks.